swiftlang/swift/docs/proposals/OptimizerEffects.rst

 This document formalizes the effects that functions have on program state for the purpose of facilitating compiler optimization.
-By modeling more precise function effects, the optimizer can make more assumptions leading to more agressive transformation of the program.
+By modeling more precise function effects, the optimizer can make more assumptions leading to more aggressive transformation of the program.

 Function effects may be deduced by the compiler during program analyis.
 However, in certain situations it is helpful to directly